 Interior designers Lynn K. Leonidas and Andrea Faucett partnered with architect Simon Kwan on the Balboa Residence to complete a full renovation of a father's childhood home in San Francisco.
 It houses a robust family life for a couple of surfers, makers, art collectors, and their two young boys.
 The remodel for this newly imagined floorplan includes a new kitchen and bathrooms among the many updates made to the home's overall interior architecture.
 Iconic mid-century seating, local Bay Area-made furnishings, and contemporary artwork were selected to pair naturally with the cohesive finish materials, lighting, and custom woodworking throughout.

 Add your own project for the chance to be featured in Editor's Picks.

-The double-sided fireplace anchors the first floor as a transitional element between entry, kitchen, dining room, and living room pictured.
+In a renovated California home, the double-sided fireplace anchors the first floor as a transitional element between entry, kitchen, dining room, and living room pictured.
 The fireplace tile was a custom designed shape by the interior designers and was manufactured locally by Fireclay Tile.
 The integrated bookcase and mantle were made by Kaimade Woodworking with locally sourced walnut.